opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 After that there will be a tar file including the result file and all the log files, for example ``${DOVETAIL_HOME}/logs_29_07_22.tar.gz``.
 The file is named according to the current time.
 In this case, it was generated at 07:22 29th.
-This tar file is used to upload to CVP.
+This tar file is used to upload to OVP.

 Special Configuration for Running HA Test Cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^